KmolYuan/python-solvespace/README.md

 (You can reference `DOC.txt`!)

-And then execute `python Usage.py` in Commder of Windows,
+And then execute `python Usage.py` in Commder of Windows.

-or `python3 Usage.py` in Linux Terminal.

 So `slvs.py` will ask `_slvs.pyd` and `libslvs.so` to solve subject.

 My using tools
 =================

+In Ubuntu, you need to rebuild `_slvs.pyd` to `_slvs.so`.

+Original `_slvs.so` is not compatible with Linux OS.

+This project made by following tools.
+(But they are Win-version.)

 Compiler
 -------------